ryhma-3/Unity-Game-Project/README.md

 ## About The Project
 This project is a two dimensional role playing game(RPG).
 It was created using the Unity game engine and various free assets.
 Our goal was to create a fun and story rich game while familiarizing ourselves with Unity and honing our project-management and cooperation skills.

+The objective of the game is to defeat all of the bosses on the map.
+The player may choose the order in which he defeats them freely.
+Deaths are permanent, so the player will have to be careful.
+Detailed description of controls and game mechanics may be found in the main menu.

 ## Getting Started

 The game will be published on [Unity Play](https://play.unity.com/) once we have determined that it is in a publishable state.
 Once the game is uploaded on Unity Play,